Managed Services Provisioning

 Workflow

-- An organization owner purchase your managed service through the Exoscale marketplace
+• An organization owner purchases your managed service through the Exoscale marketplace.

-- The vendor allocate the required ressources and accounts
+• The vendor allocates the required resources and accounts.

-- The vendor send a welcome email to the user providing the onboarding instructions
+• The vendor sends a welcome email to the user with onboarding instructions.

-- The vendor returns a success status if the request was carried out successfully
+• The vendor returns a success status if the request was successful.

 Provisioning call